ebtezcan/Spotify-Song-Popularity-Prediction/README.md

 <img src="images/genre-unpopular.jpg">

 > The most frequent genres of unpopular songs can be seen above.
-The results make sense as these genres tend to have a more niche fanbase or are not represented in the mainstream media.
+The results make sense as these genres tend to have a more niche fanbase or are not represented in the mainstream media as much as other genres.

 &nbsp;
 ### Energy Scores of Songs by Popularity